rcambrj/nix-pi-loader/README.md

 ```

 You cannot use `boot.loader.generic-extlinux-compatible`.
 This module disables it because it has its
 own modified version at `boot.loader.generic-extlinux-compatible-pi-loader`.
-You can set options
+You can customise options
-there instead, but please see the upcoming work section for why this might be removed in the future.
+there instead.

 ### Building an image file

+To put this onto a Raspberry Pi, have nix create a disk image then burn the image to an SD/USB.

 ```
 # configuration.nix
-system.build.image = (import "${toString modulesPath}/../lib/make-disk-image.nix" {
+system.build.image = (inputs.nix-pi-loader.nixosModules.make-disk-image {
   inherit lib config pkgs;
   format = "raw";
   partitionTableType = "legacy+boot";